lisieux-s/lisieux-s/README.md

 Inspired by the drive to create, I seek to write software that will help us be happier, healthier human beings.

 * Full-Stack Dev
-* Biomedical Engineering and Neuroscience student at UFABC
+* Neuroscience and Computer Science student at UFABC

 ### Languages and tools:
 <span>